MASMC/role_bot/README.md

 ```

 ### Adding new message functions
-All message functions belong in the handler file!
-Location: `/Modules/handler.js`
-Please attempt to keep the formatting of the file, and keep all functions self contained.
-If a global variable is needed, you're doing it wrong.
+All message functions are self-contained as module exports.
+They execute async functions to allow them to run without blocking up the message handler for fast guilds.
+Follow the template (DO NOT MODIFY IT, AT ALL) at `./Modules/Commands/template.js`, and ensure your command file names are descriptive and end with `.js` for them to be accepted by the handler.
+The permission list is an array of permission levels.
+Accepted levels are:
+- `OWNER`
+- `STAFF`
+- `GENERAL`
+It's preferred to keep them in this order as well, for readability.
+Adding requirements to the `async execute(message, tokens)` function in any command will break it.
+The command handler will only send the message, and the tokens it pulled from the message.
+`message` is the full message from the `discord.js` API
+`tokens` is an array of words, exluding the command.
+The array is split using spaces as the separator.

 ### Updating the README.md
-This shouldn't be touched, no PRs will be accepted that update the README file, beyond adding a name to the contributor list.
+This shouldn't be touched, no PRs will be accepted that update the `README.md` file, beyond adding a name to the contributor list.

 ### Command documentation
 Update this as you add commands.
-Once the github pages website is working, you will need to update that as well.
+Once the GitHub pages website is working, you will need to update that as well.
 For now, the file `COMMANDS.md` contain all the commands, with proper formatting.

+### Updating DEPENDENCY.md
+This shouldn't be touched unless you added a new dependency to run the bot.
+You should have also added your dependency to `package.json`, otherwise any PRs modifying this file will not be accepted.

 --------------------